Open Accessibility Menu

 Where is Kern Medical located?

-Kern Medical is located in the sunny California in the city of Bakersfield.
-Bakersfield has a population of 330,000 and is one and one half hours north of Los Angeles.
+Kern Medical is located in Bakersfield, California.
+Bakersfield has a population of 400,000 and is one and one half hours north of Los Angeles.
 With an average of 273 sunny days per year and reasonable cost of living, Bakersfield is a wonderful place to live or visit.

 What recreational activities does Bakersfield offer?

-Bakersfield caters to its visitors with a wide variety of accommodations, restaurants and services.
-Bakersfield’s rich cultural diversity is evident in the area’s establishments: theaters (live and movie), museums, and nightlife as well as many food establishments.
+Bakersfield offers a wide variety of accommodations, restaurants, and entertainment.
+The city’s cultural diversity is reflected in its theaters (live and film), museums, nightlife, and dining options.

 Is housing provided to students that complete rotations at Kern Medical?